+The MGC may arm events tlsbsc/BNCChange and g/cause (in H.248 connection state Idle) in order to be notified about successful or unsuccessful TLS security session establishment.

 8.6.3 TLS security session establishment

 The incoming and outgoing side of TLS security session protocol procedures is given by the assigned TLS role (see above clause 8.6.2) by the MGC.